conversejs/converse.js/docs/source/configuration.rst

 Should HTML5 desktop notifications be shown?

-Notification will be shown in the following cases:
+If set to ``true``, notifications will be shown in the following cases:

 * the browser is not visible nor focused and a private message is received.
 * the browser is not visible nor focused and a groupchat message is received which mentions you.
 * `auto_subscribe` is set to `false` and a new contact request is received.

+If set to ``all``, notifications will be shown even if the above conditions are not fulfilled.

 Requires the `src/converse-notification.js` plugin.